JeffSun93/backend-nc-news/README.md

 ## Project Summary

 This repository contains the backend portion of the **NC News** project.
 It's a RESTful API built with **Node.js**, **Express**, and **node-postgres** that provides programmatic access to a seeded PostgreSQL database.
-The API exposes endpoints for topics, articles, comments, and users—mimicking the functionality of a real‑world news aggregation service.
+The API exposes endpoints for topics, articles, comments, and users—mimicking the functionality of a real-world news aggregation service.

 A simple static front end (found under `public/`) provides documentation of the available routes.